 You can easily set up a payment gateway on your WordPress website and collect payments from your customers.

-Also, you don’t need to install the WooCommerce plugin in order to use payment gateways for selling services.
+Also, you don’t need to install the WooCommerce plugin to use payment gateways for selling services.

-Also, there are other plugins that allow you to collect payment before sending a form.
+Also, other plugins allow you to collect payment before sending a form.
 You can even integrate payment methods to contact forms.

 For example, you offer a consultancy service and you can charge your clients upfront & before sending the contact form.